betula/betula/resume/README.md

 **[Samsung NEXT](https://www.samsungnext.com/)** - **senior full-stack engineer** - (remote) - _2020 (7 mos)_

 - Developed the user management interface for partners API. ([studio.whisk.com](https://studio.whisk.com)).
 The partner API access keys credentials, licenses, user permissions, and customer companies management.
-As a guiding participant of distributed 7 members agile team with Jira tasks desk.
+As a participant of distributed 7 members agile team with Jira tasks desk.
 - Active architecture consultant and enthusiast, tech talks participant.
 - Multipurpose supporter of a big set of independent internal projects on most of existents technology stacks for full-stack development.
 There are Redux, Mobx, NestJS, Postgres, Styled Components, and etc.
 - The effective unit tests writer.